DL-TianJunx/QAT-Windows-Test/README.md

 -InitVM               [option] '$true', initialize or not the VM for HVMode.
 -RunOnLocal           [option] '$true', run this test suite on the local PC.
 -DebugMode            [option] '$false', disable and enable the Debug mode.
+-UQMode               [option] '$false', disable and enable the UQ mode.
 ```